 One of the most memorable dishes we tried was their ‘Huevo trufado de Ramonet’, which were truffled eggs with potatoes and a light chorizo sausage.
 You really felt the love put into this dish by Ramonet and served by Tamara.
 By the way, it is a lot easier to slowly enjoy this dish in person than it is to photograph to try and do it justice!

 To go with the 1940s jump blues seeping out of the speakers of the bar, our final dish was a ‘Pargo Imperial’ snapper fish.
 It was tender and delicious and it was probably the dish we took most time over with our vermouths.
 The lovely long brown strips of sautéed onions really brought out all the flavours that included fennel, curry, pepper and thyme.

 Desserts include ‘Crema de Chocolate a La Naranja o Fresa’ and a favourite with the locals: ‘Homer Simpson Doughnut with blue vanilla.’

-Tamara tells us that they are especially popular for their exquisitely prepared fish dishes like ‘Pez de Roca con Limón’,which is a rock fish dish typical of the South of Spain.’
+Ramonet explained to us that they are especially popular for their exquisitely prepared fish dishes like ‘Pez de Roca con Limón’,which is a rock fish dish typical of the South of Spain.’
 They also have vegetable dishes according to the season like pumpkin or courgette fusions.